Zhack47/Organ-omics/Paper/paper.md

 **Command:** `Organomics_contour_dataset -d [path_to_dataset] -o [path_to_labels_output] --json-file [path_to_JSON_file]`

 A second step computes the 107 organ-level radiomic features for each organ group using PyRadiomics and stores them in a single CSV file.

 This radiomics extraction can be configured to resample the data to a common isotropic spacing to comply with the IBSI standard.

 **Command:** `Organomics_extract_organomics -d [path_to_dataset] -o [path_to_csv_output] --json-file [path_to_JSON_file]`

 Organ-omics uses NIfTi at every step and can be integrated into larger preprocessing workflows or used as a standalone tool for organ radiomics studies.

 # Stopped Here

 ## Technical overview

 ### Key Features
- - **User-defined configuration**: Parse a user-defined configuration from a json file.
-Labels to extract and organ groups are defined in this file.
+  - **User-defined configuration**: parsing a user-defined JSON configuration file Organ-omics extracts:
+    - **Input channels**: one should be named *'CT'* and is used for organ contouring using TS, the remaining ones are stored for radiomics extraction since a set of organ radiomics is extracted per modality.

+    -  **Final labels**: names of all the organ groups (+ background which must be 0)

+    - **TotalSegmentator tasks**: each one is defined by its name and includes a dictionnary indicating how organs should be grouped.

+    - **Spacing**: To respect IBSI reccomendations, this should be an istropics spacing.
+If it is defined, images and masks will be resampled towards this spacing before radiomics are computed, applying third order BSpline interpolation for to images and Nearest Neighbour interpolation to masks.

  - **Adaptive organ contours extraction**: Using the user-defined configuration, TS is used on the CT images efficiently (i.e.: when possible, the *roi_subset* parameter is defined to limit runtime).

-Still using this configuration, organs are gathered in groups and the final organ groups multi-label map is generated.
+   Organs are gathered in groups according to the user configuration and each organ group can contain one or more organs from a task.
+A set of organ group is defined for each task, but only organs from the same task can be included in the same group.

+   **The priority for labels follows the order of the *tasks* list.** If a label for an organ-group defined in the task at index 1 in the list is overlapping with a label originating from the task at index 0, the label from the task at index 0 will be kept.

  - **Radiomic features extraction**: 107 radiomic features per Region Of Interest (ROI) are extracted using the PyRadiomics library.

-Additional info is pulled from the configuration file to comply with the IBSI standard:
-   -  *Isotropic spacing*: it is possible not to define it, or to use an anisotropic spacing.
-However a warning will be issued since this breaks IBSI compliance
-  These features are stored in a CSV file with *n_cases* rows and  *n_features* columns.
+   These features are stored in a CSV file as defined above.

-### Applications and Limitations
-#### Pre-requisite
+### Pre-requisite

 A pre-requisite to Organ-omics is a specific dataset format: